United States Armed Forces: Combat support agencies

-Combat support agencies are Department of Defense agencies that have a combat support mission, involving providing support for operating forces engaged in planning for, or conducting, military operations, including support during conflict or in the conduct of other military activities related to countering threats to U.S. national security.
+Combat support agencies are Department of Defense agencies with combat support missions that service operating forces planning or conducting military operations.
+This includes support during conflict or in the conduct of other military activities related to countering threats to U.S. national security.
 This mission is focused on providing support to echelons at the CCMD level and below and may not encompass the full scope of the CSA's mission.

 Service branches

 The United States Armed Forces is composed of six coequal military service branches.
-Five of the branches, the United States Army, United States Marine Corps, United States Navy, United States Air Force, and United States Space Force are organized under the Department of Defense's military departments.
-The United States Coast Guard is nominally under the Department of Homeland Security, but may be transferred to the Department of Defense's Department of the Navy (which is the civilian entity that oversees the coequal U.S. Marine Corps and U.S. Navy) at the direction of the president or congress.
+Five of the branches, the United States Army, United States Marine Corps, United States Navy, United States Air Force, and United States Space Force, are part of the Department of Defense.

+The United States Coast Guard is normally under the Department of Homeland Security, but may be transferred to the Department of Defense's Department of the Navy (which is the civilian entity that oversees the coequal U.S. Marine Corps and U.S. Navy) at the direction of the President or Congress.

 With the exception of the Coast Guard, the military services only organize, train, and equip forces.
 The unified combatant commands are responsible for operational control of non-service retained forces.

 Each of the different military services is assigned a role and domain.
-The U.S. Army conducts land operations, while the U.S. Navy and U.S. Marine Corps conduct maritime operations, with the Marine Corps specializing in amphibious and maritime littoral opeations in support of the Navy.
+The U.S. Army conducts land operations, while the U.S. Navy and U.S. Marine Corps conduct maritime operations, with the Marine Corps specializing in amphibious and maritime littoral operations in support of the Navy.
 The U.S. Air Force conducts air operations, while the U.S. Space Force conducts space operations.

 The U.S. Coast Guard is unique in that it is a military branch specializing in maritime operations and also a law enforcement agency.